Breast Enlargement & Uplift Surgery Cost & Guide

-Highly-cohesive gel implants consist of an outer silicone shell and contain a much firmer silicone gel.
+Highly cohesive gel implants consist of an outer silicone shell and contain a much firmer silicone gel.
 This firm consistency allows the implants to achieve the most natural look and feel.
 They are the least likely implant type to rupture, and even when they do – the contents do not spill out as they do with the other types of implant.

-Teardrop, or anatomical, implants add more volume to the lower part of your breast than the upper part.
+Teardrop, or anatomical, implants add more volume to the lower part of the breast than the upper part.
 This gives a more discreet look that is more in keeping with the natural shape of breasts.
 This is usually the preferred option for patients looking to achieve a more natural result from breast enlargement.

-Before your surgery, patients will meet with their BAAPS/BAPRAS surgeon for a breast enlargement and uplift consultation.
+Before surgery, patients will meet with their BAAPS/BAPRAS surgeon for breast enlargement and uplift consultation.
 This will usually last from 15 minutes to 1 hour.
 During this time, the surgeon will ask patients a number of questions to find out more information about them.
 They will discuss the procedure itself and its risks and complications.
 In addition, they will find out a patient's personal goals for the surgery and ensure they are realistic.
 They may examine a patient's breasts and ask for permission to take before and after pictures.
 Remember that patients have the right to say no if they do not feel comfortable with this.
-The surgeon may ask you about:
+The surgeon may ask about:

 - Current health